James StanburySee other accessory reviews written by James Stanbury

 Obviously, each product’s performance against these challenges made up the bulk of the points.
 But we also factored in usability.

 Is it easy, for instance, to use the product against small stains, rather than just on large areas?
-And is there any form of brush or cloth supplied to really work in the solution?
+And is there any form of brush or cloth supplied to work in the solution?

 And, although we don’t like chemical cleaner aromas, neither are we keen on strong, overpowering scents.